achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 ## 📚 Academic Achievement
 The methodology and results of this project were peer-reviewed and documented:
-- Title: "A Network QoS Monitor System on IP Networks".
+- Title: "A Network QoS Monitor System on IP Networks"
-- Award: IISMA 2024 Project Completion at National Formosa University.
+- Award: IISMA 2024 Project Completion at National Formosa University

 ---